Goldman Sachs BDC (GSBD) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from Goldman Sachs BDC as it approaches its next earnings release, which is expected to be May 4, 2023.
-In that report, analysts expect Goldman Sachs BDC to post earnings of $0.54 per share.
-This would mark year-over-year growth of 10.2%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $107.34 million, up 37.06% from the year-ago period.
+Wall Street will be looking for positivity from Goldman Sachs BDC as it approaches its next earnings report date.
+This is expected to be May 4, 2023.
+On that day, Goldman Sachs BDC is projected to report earnings of $0.54 per share, which would represent year-over-year growth of 10.2%.
+Our most recent consensus estimate is calling for quarterly revenue of $107.34 million, up 37.06% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.14 per share and revenue of $428.08 million.
-These totals would mark changes of -4.46% and +19.75%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.14 per share and revenue of $428.08 million, which would represent changes of -4.46% and +19.75%, respectively, from the prior year.

 Any recent changes to analyst estimates for Goldman Sachs BDC should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Goldman Sachs BDC is currently a Zacks Rank #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Goldman Sachs BDC currently has a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Goldman Sachs BDC is holding a Forward P/E ratio of 6.43.
-For comparison, its industry has an average Forward P/E of 7.07, which means Goldman Sachs BDC is trading at a discount to the group.
+Looking at its valuation, Goldman Sachs BDC is holding a Forward P/E ratio of 6.45.
+This valuation marks a discount compared to its industry's average Forward P/E of 6.92.

 The Financial - SBIC & Commercial Industry industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 17, putting it in the top 7% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 21, which puts it in the top 9% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.